-A: We expect local authorities to make reasonable decisions about what support should be available based on the needs of their population, local transport infrastructure and the resources they have available.
+A: Local Authorities are expected to make reasonable decisions about what support should be available based on the needs of their population, local transport infrastructure and the resources they have available.
 It is, however, recognised that the cost of transport can be an issue for some young people and to help with this there is further supply available.
-Information about what support is available locally is available from the local authority in their post-16 tansport policy statement.
+Information about what support is available locally is available from the local authority in their post-16 transport policy statement.
 The statement can be accessed on the LA website or through the postcode search at gov.uk.